Southern California Inpatient Drug Rehab

 To avoid relapse, it’s key to know the differences between these popular addiction treatment options.

 Inpatient treatment offers comprehensive, 24/7 support for a sustained period of time.
-Residents live in a treatment facility until they have both completed detoxification and have demonstrated the ability to resist the temptation of relapse.
+Residents live in a treatment facility until they have both completed a detoxification program in California and have demonstrated the ability to resist the temptation of relapse.
 They are denied all avenues to drugs or alcohol and have constant supervision to help them avoid the temptation to seek out substances.

 Inpatient programs also make it easy to build new friendships.
 These friendships develop into a support network that becomes invaluable when it comes to sustaining sobriety.